phpdocker-io/vagrant-docker/README.md

 #### Certificates

 To create certificates, we're using [mkcert](https://github.com/FiloSottile/mkcert).
-This tool does a lot of black magic to not just generate those certificates, but it also installs a CA on your host computer so that the certificates aren't classed as self signed on your computer's clients (like your browser, or curl), with all the troubles that implies.
+This tool does black magic to not just generate those certificates, but it also installs a CA on your host computer so that the certificates aren't classed as self signed on your computer's clients (like your browser, or curl), with all the troubles that implies.
 Have a look at [mkcert](https://github.com/FiloSottile/mkcert) if you need more info on how it works.